In today’s day and age with technology in front of us at every turn and our busy schedules, many of us struggle to calm our mind for a restful sleep.

 Specific to sleep, mindfulness helps calm a busy mind by giving it a break from future thinking, worrying, planning and taking in a constant stream of information.
 Being mindful moves us from a place of ‘fight or flight’ to ‘rest and digest’, which our brains need to invite sleep.
 Our nervous system is like a pair of scales and needs to be balanced, little and often, throughout the day.
 This balancing means we don’t get stuck in the ‘fight or flight’ position, preventing us from falling asleep, something which people are struggling with more and more due to the pace and constant connectivity of modern life.

-The New Year is the perfect time to re-evaluate your well-being and reset your wellness goals.
 Getting enough sleep is one of the most important things we can do for our health, so if you’d like to incorporate more mindfulness into your daily routine, here are some ideas that I practice regularly:

 I practice 15 slow, deep belly breaths from the comfort of my bed as soon as I wake up.
 I pop my hands on my tummy and focus on the rise and fall, which really helps keep me focused.
 If your mind drifts off, just return to the count of one.
 Diaphragmatic breathing sends a signal to our brain that we are safe and sets us up for a calm day.